SFTP Basics: How Secure File Transfer Protocol Works

 2. Receiving computer sends back an acknowledgement message called a SYN ACK.

-3. Sending computer sends an ACK RECEIVED MESSAGE to the receiving computer.
+3. Sending computer sends an ACK RECEIVED message to the receiving computer.

 After the handshake is complete, data is delivered.
 If data doesn’t arrive, TCP will make sure that it is re-sent.